On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Introduction

 The article is organised as follows.
 In Section~\ref{sec:preliminaries} we introduce the mathematical framework, recall some important results, and fix the notation.
-In Section~\ref{sec:form_dynamics} we present some results about the existence of solutions of the Schrödinger equation and obtain the main stability result of the paper, Theorem~\ref{thm:stability_bound}.
-We also apply it to the particular case of form-linear Hamiltonians, cf.\ Definition~\ref{def:formlinear_hamiltonian}, to obtain Theorem~\ref{thm:stability_formlinear}.
-In Section~\ref{sec:applications} we present the problem of quantum control for infinite-dimensional systems, give the main notions about controllability, and prove two controllability results on infinite-dimensional quantum systems, Theorem~\ref{thm:smooth_controls} and Theorem~\ref{thm:Lie-Galerkin control}.
+In Section~\ref{sec:form_dynamics} we present some results about the existence of solutions of the Schrödinger equation and obtain the main stability result of the paper, Theorem~\ref{thm:stability_bound} as well as its application to the particular case of form-linear Hamiltonians, Theorem~\ref{thm:stability_formlinear}.
+In Section~\ref{sec:applications} we present the problem of quantum control for infinite-dimensional systems, give the main notions about controllability and prove two controllability results on infinite-dimensional quantum systems, Theorem~\ref{thm:smooth_controls} and Theorem~\ref{thm:Lie-Galerkin control}.
+We also derive some consequences of them.
 We conclude with Section~\ref{sec:remarks}, in which we summarise the main results of this article and put them in relation with previous results in the literature.